Out & About: A calendar of events in the Fort Wayne area

 Science Central – 1950 N. Clinton St.; regular museum prices, $12 at the door, $10 online and ages 3 and up, free members and 2 and under; hours, 424-2400 or www.sciencecentral.org.
 New permanent exhibit, “Pixel Pegs,” features large pegboard with LED backlighting, allowing visitors to create designs.

 Auburn Cord Duesenberg Automobile Museum – “Evolution of American Car Mascots and Hood Ornaments,” featuring selections from the Jon Zoler collection through March; also, “Luster: Realism and Hyperrealism in Contemporary Automobile and Motorcycle Painting” traveling exhibition through Jan.
-15; a rare 1948 Tucker from the Richard H. Driehaus Collection at Chicago Vintage Motor Carriage will remain on display until Aug.
-15; 1600 S. Wayne St., Auburn; information at 260-925-1444 or www.automobilemuseum.org.
+15; a rare 1948 Tucker from the Richard H. Driehaus Collection at Chicago Vintage Motor Carriage will remain on display through Monday; 1600 S. Wayne St., Auburn; information at 260-925-1444 or www.automobilemuseum.org.

 The History Center – Exhibit “Bill Blass: Fort Wayne’s Fashion Designer” through Sept.
 30; 302 E. Berry St.; 10 a.m. to 5 p.m.
 Monday through Friday, 9 a.m. to 5 p.m.
 Saturday and noon to 5 p.m.
 Sunday; call 426-2882 or go to www.fwhistorycenter.com.